ravenjohn/ravenjohn.github.io/README.md

     var capabilities = [
       'zoning out for a whole minute to think about every single possible thing that can happen because of a single thing you said.
-Only to continue thinking again before I sleep.', 'coding a whole project in my mind and typing everything non-stop.'
+Only to continue thinking again before I sleep.', 'coding a whole project in my mind and typing everything non-stop.', ];
-    ];

     var rand = ~~(Math.random() * 100) % capabilities.length;